DomiiP/Multiple_searches/README.md

 My TODO steps:
 1. Simple command program for multiple searches - [x]
 2. Simple GUI program for multiple searches & some additional features - [ ]
-3. Implemented everything onto a website - [ ]
+3. Implemented everything onto a website (Chrome extension) - [ ]
 4. More features ?

+How you can help:
+* Progress bar has to be implemented to GUI version

 Changelog:
 - 7.3.2023